 During your first year, your Special Committee chair may require that you successfully audit or complete specific courses or seminars deemed useful for your development as a scholar.

 You must successfully submit and orally defend a dissertation prospectus before your Special Committee or Special Committee chair and at least one other member of the Graduate School faculty in the Field of Law.
-The prospectus, which should be submitted by the end of the first year, must outline in detail the structure, content, and methodology of your proposed dissertation.
+The prospectus, which must be completed before the end of the third semester, outlines in detail the structure, content, and methodology of your proposed dissertation.

 To earn a J.S.D., you must pursue and complete with distinction the program of study and investigation as set forth in the prospectus, producing a dissertation that constitutes a significant contribution to legal scholarship.
 Following submission of the dissertation to your Special Committee, you must pass a final examination (usually on the subject matter of the dissertation) and any other examinations that the Special Committee requests.
 Following the examination and the Special Committee's approval of the dissertation, you must submit the dissertation to the Graduate School of Cornell University.

-Contact us to learn more or review our J.S.D.
+Contact us to learn more or request a copy of our J.S.D.
 Field Handbook.